Brian-K-Gathui/The_Reading_Tree/README.md

-# CLI Application for Data Management of a Book Store
+Bookstore Management System

-## Project Description
+Project Description

-This project is a Python-based Command-Line Interface (CLI) application for managing a dataset.
-It is built with SQLAlchemy for database management and provides a user-friendly interface to perform CRUD operations.
-The application is modular, scalable, and follows best practices in software design.
+"My Phase 3 project is a Bookstore Management System tailored for a small bookstore in Nairobi, The Reading Tree.
+The CLI-based application will streamline store operations by providing features for managing book inventory, authors, and sales transactions.
+Built with Python and SQLAlchemy, the system will include a well-structured database with at least three related tables: Books, Authors, and Transactions (or Categories, if implemented).

+The CLI will offer an intuitive user experience, complete with input validation, organized menus, and seamless data retrieval, ensuring efficient management of store operations."

+Overview

+The Bookstore Management System is a Command-Line Interface (CLI) application designed for a small bookstore in Nairobi, The Reading Tree.
+This Python-based application leverages SQLAlchemy ORM and Alembic to manage a relational database for the bookstore's inventory and sales.
+The system allows users to manage book inventory, authors, and transactions efficiently.

+The application is organized following best practices for CLI design, Object-Oriented Programming (OOP), and Python project structure.
+It includes clear user prompts, error handling, and input validation for an intuitive user experience.

+User Stories for the Minimum Viable Product (MVP)

+1. Inventory Management

+As a store manager, I want to add new books (with details like title, author, genre, and price) so that the store’s inventory is always up-to-date and accurate.

+2. Book Search

+As a staff member, I want to search and view all books by author or genre so that I can quickly recommend titles to customers.

+3. Inventory Update

+As a manager, I want to delete or edit the details of a book (e.g., when the price changes or a book is out of stock) so that the store’s records reflect real-time availability and pricing.

+Features

-## Features
+Core Features

-- **Interactive CLI:** Navigate through menus to perform actions.
+Inventory Management

+Add new books with details such as title, author, genre, and price.

+Search and view books by author or genre.

+Edit or delete book details to ensure accurate and up-to-date records.

+Database Management

-- **Database Integration:** Uses SQLAlchemy ORM for efficient data management.
+SQLAlchemy ORM for managing the database schema.
-- **CRUD Operations:** Create, read, update, and delete records seamlessly.
-- **Data Seeding:** Populate the database with initial data for testing or usage.

----

-## Installation

-### Prerequisites
+Alembic for handling migrations and maintaining database history.

+Stretch Goals

-1. Python 3.8+
+1. Sales/Transactions Tracking
-2. Pipenv installed globally (`pip install pipenv`)

-### Steps
+Enable daily or weekly sales logging, tracking of best-selling titles, and generation of sales reports for business analysis.

+2. Membership & Loyalty Program

+Implement customer accounts with loyalty points or discounts for frequent buyers.

+3. Supplier Management

+Add functionality to monitor supplier data and order statuses, aiding in the restocking of popular books.

+4. Dark Mode

+Include a CLI "dark mode" styling option to reduce eye strain for staff working in dim lighting conditions.

+Directory Structure

+.
+├── Pipfile
+├── Pipfile.lock
+├── README.md
+└── lib
+    ├── cli.py                # CLI main script
+    ├── db
+    │   ├── models.py         # SQLAlchemy models for Books, Authors, Transactions
+    │   ├── seed.py           # Database seeding script
+    │   ├── migrations        # Alembic migration files
+    ├── helpers.py            # Helper functions for CLI logic
+    ├── debug.py              # Debugging utilities

+Setup Instructions

-1. Clone the repository:
+Clone the Repository
-    ```bash

 git clone <repository-url>
-    cd <project-directory>
+cd <repository-directory>

-    ```
+Set Up Environment

-2. Install dependencies and activate the virtual environment:
+Install dependencies and activate the virtual environment using Pipenv:
-    ```bash

 pipenv install
 pipenv shell

-    ```
+Database Initialization

-3. Set up the database:
+Set up and migrate the database:

-    ```bash
+cd lib/db
+alembic init migrations
-    alembic upgrade head
+alembic revision --autogenerate -m "Initial migration" alembic upgrade head
-    python lib/db/seed.py
-    ```

-4. Run the CLI application:
+Run the Application
-    ```bash

 python lib/cli.py
-    ```

----

-## Usage
-The CLI application provides a menu-driven interface.
-Follow the prompts to interact with the system.

-### Example Commands
-- **View All Records**:
-    ```
-    Select option: 1
-    ```
-- **Add a New Record**:
-    ```
-    Select option: 2
-    Enter details...
-    ```
-- **Update a Record**:
-    ```
-    Select option: 3
-    Enter record ID and new details...
-    ```
-- **Delete a Record**:
-    ```
-    Select option: 4
-    Enter record ID...
-    ```

----

-## File Structure

-### `lib/cli.py`
-Contains the main logic for the CLI.
-Users interact with this script to perform operations.
-It includes menu definitions and the flow of user inputs to various helper functions.

-### `lib/helpers.py`
-Defines helper functions used by the CLI for tasks like input validation, formatting, and database operations.

-### `lib/db/models.py`
-Defines the database schema using SQLAlchemy ORM.
-Models include attributes and relationships.

-### `lib/db/seed.py`
-Populates the database with initial data for testing or as a starting point for usage.

----

-## Contribution Guidelines
-- Fork the repository and create a new branch for your feature or bug fix.
-- Follow the coding style and conventions used in the project.
-- Submit a pull request with a clear description of changes.

----

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+Key Components

+CLI (lib/cli.py)

+The entry point for the application.
+Handles user interaction via menus and prompts.
+Includes:

+main(): The main loop for user interaction.

+menu(): Displays options and routes user choices.

+Database Models (lib/db/models.py)

+Defines the database schema:

+Books: Represents inventory items with attributes for title, author, genre, price, and availability.

+Authors: Tracks author details, supporting a one-to-many relationship with Books.

+Transactions: Logs sales or other bookstore transactions.

+Helper Functions (lib/helpers.py)

+Reusable functions for:

+Input validation.

+Displaying formatted data to the user.

+Exiting the application gracefully.

+Seed Script (lib/db/seed.py)

+Populates the database with initial data for testing.

+Dependencies

+SQLAlchemy: ORM for database interactions.

+Alembic: Handles migrations.

+Pipenv: Manages the Python environment and dependencies.

+Usage Guide

+Inventory Management

+Add a new book:

+Enter the title, author, genre, and price as prompted.

+Search books by author:

+Input the author’s name to view related books.

+Edit book details:

+Choose a book ID and specify the new details.

+Learning Goals

+This project demonstrates the following:

+Use of SQLAlchemy ORM and Alembic for database management.

+Best practices in CLI design, including input validation and user feedback.

+Use of Python data structures (lists, tuples, dictionaries) for data handling.

+Modular and maintainable Python codebase.

+Future Enhancements

+Dark mode for the CLI.

+Integration of a loyalty program.

+Automated supplier management and notifications.